cimnine/ansible-jitsi-meet-role/README.md

 NOTE:
 The structure is case-sensitive and follows the exact variable settings in config.js.
 So `webrctIceUdpDisable` is *not* the same as `WebRTCIceUDPDisable`.
-Jitsi is inconsistent in its naming of variables (e.g. It mixes `URL` and `Url` at random), so pay attention to the exact name.
+Jitsi is inconsistent in its naming of variables (e.g. it mixes `URL` and `Url` at random), so pay attention to the exact name.

 ## Uninstall